Minor Medical Biology - Human Biology, Semester 2

 Note that our Master's programme has 3 different specialisations.
 You need to choose your minor in a good way for one of these specialisations.
-In case of doubt take up contact with us.
+In case of doubt contact us.

 You will follow three courses: one course on Monday/Tuesday, one course on Wednesday and one course on Thursday/Friday.
-In the schedule below, you can choose a course of your own preference on Monday/Tuesday, Wednesday and Thursday/Friday.
-For this minor therefore, you need a creative mind!
-You can compile a study programme that fits your own interests and background knowledge best.
+In the schedule below, you can choose a course of your own preference on Thursday/Friday in both quarters.
+You need a creative mind to compile a programme that best suits your preknowledge.

 • Functional Genomics (NWI-BB064B)